terwelja/ece301-lama-to-video/README.md

-# just submodule hosting stuff for our colab
+# just stuff for our colab